 HMIS Release of Information: 2016 Authorization for Disclosure of Information Form w Exhibit A

-The HMIS Privacy Notice for 2015 Shelters and Home to Stay providers can be found here: Maine HMIS Privacy Notice
+The HMIS Privacy Notice for agencies participating in HMIS data sharing can be found here: Maine HMIS Privacy Notice

 TRAINING TIP OF THE WEEK: